ClaireDel/Graph-Analysis-or-Air-Transport-Network/README.md

 changes led to increase interactions.
 The purpose of this project is to lead an air transport network data analysis across different scales for four countries: the United States, China, the United Kingdom and Australia.
-For this, different feature-based graph analysis methods have been carefully selected to complete the airline network study in these countries on a macro-scale, a mesoscale, and node-level.
+For this, different feature-based graph analysis methods have been carefully selected to complete the airline network study in these countries on a macro-scale, a meso-scale, and node-level.
 To enable effective visualization regarding the computation time, the representation will be done in a low data dimension, selecting data for one chosen month of flight data across the countries.
 The data used will be analysed as a whole, before demonstrating multi-scale graph analysis for the four given countries.
 At the end of each method, the selection and the application of the metric used will be analysed with